 The main date to keep in mind is the EU summit on 18-19 October – that’s when it is hoped that the agreement on the future relationship of the UK and the EU will be settled.
 It could be that the timetable slips by a couple of months, still allowing ratification by March next year.
 If not, we could see broad agreements in principle, and the full legal details sorted out during the implementation period.

 As for full legislation, most legal experts insist that there’s no way that it can be completed by the time of Brexit.
 It’s too complicated.
-When you start trawling through some of the details of various issues you soon realise the scale of the complexity.
+When you start trawling through some of the details of various issues – again customs clearance is a good example here, especially for firms with complex cross-border supply chains – you soon realise the scale of the complexity.
 So, we may get into the transition period and beyond without the whole deal being finalised, and it’s not impossible that the transition period is extended.
 That is not the government’s or the EU’s intention, but you wouldn’t rule it out.